HassanGPL/NodeJS-BookShop/README.md

 <br>
 I will add everything I learn in this project.
 <br>
-In order to run the project "npm install"
+In order to run the project "npm install".

 ## Languages
 * JavaScript